tytydraco/yessleep/out/My_imaginary_friend_is_getting_more_violent_Now_he_wants_my_permission_to_do_things.md

 They’d trapped me again.
 Honestly, it almost felt like my own fault.

-Same trick as always — wait until I went to the bathroom, toss my stuff into an empty classroom after last period, and lock the door as soon as I stepped in to grab it.
+Same trick as always — wait until I went to the bathroom, toss my stuff into an empty classroom after our last period, and lock the door as soon as I stepped in to grab it.

 It was the perfect way to farm laughs, and Seth and his friends were good at it.
 The whole class walked by laughing as loud as they could.

 Usually a teacher would notice pretty fast and come let me out, giving the kids a mild scolding.

 This time, no one came.
-So I waited, sitting there, trying not to cry.
+So I waited, tried shouting for someone, gave up and sat there, trying not to cry.
 I didn’t want to give them that satisfaction.

-Crouched in the corner, worn out from calling for help that never came, I kept wondering when the night janitor would finally spot me.
+Crouched in the corner, I kept wondering when the night janitor would finally spot me.

 That’s when I saw it—a shape moving in the dark, low to the ground, beneath the chairs.
 At first it was just a blur.
 Then it grew clearer.